 - Tenured professors are not eligible.

-- The grants are for tenure-track, part-time, and temporary faculty, as well as new and established researchers at universities.
+- The fellowships are for tenure-track, part-time, and temporary faculty, as well as new and established researchers at universities.

 - Scholars with strong publication records should seek funding elsewhere.